National Institutes of Health

 There are three types of burns:

 Burns can cause swelling, blistering, scarring and, in serious cases, shock and even death.
 They also can lead to infections because they damage your skin's protective barrier.
+Treatment for burns depends on the cause of the burn, how deep it is, and how much of the body it covers.
 Antibiotic creams can prevent or treat infections.
-After a third-degree burn, you need skin or synthetic grafts to cover exposed tissue and encourage new skin to grow.
-First- and second-degree burns usually heal without grafts.
+For more serious burns, treatment may be needed to clean the wound, replace the skin, and make sure the patient has enough fluids and nutrition.

 NIH: National Institute of General Medical Sciences